crossterm-rs/crossterm/README.md

 - Custom ANSI color code input to set fore- and background color for unix.
 - Storing the current cursor position and resetting to that stored cursor position later.
 - Resizing the terminal.

+### fixes in crossterm 0.2.1

+- Default ansi escape codes enabled.
+If not supported than use WINAPI
+- Some method refacoring
+- Namespace refactoring (issue 4)
+- Get position unix fixed
+- Removed bin refrence from crate
+- method grammer mistake fixed

 ## Tested terminals